Meet the Staff

 Father Prince has served as a member of the Diocesan Priest Council since 2012; the Diocesan Liturgical Commission since 2012 (serving as chair from 2013 to 2016); the Diocesan Priest’s Benefits Committee since 2012; as Chaplain for St. Mary’s Star of the Sea School in Hampton (from 2013 to 2015); on the Diocesan Pastors Advisory Committee since 2014; on the Priestly On-Going Formation Committee since 2016; on the Bishop’s Transition Committee from 2016 to 2018; and on the Bishop’s Cabinet since 2018.

 In his spare time, Father Prince enjoys spending time with his family and friends, especially on the Outer Banks.
 He enjoys cooking, traveling, movies, and the performing arts.

-Vy serves a dual role with Immaculate Conception Catholic Church as the Administrative Assistant and the Catholic Diocese of Richmond as the Administrative Assistant to the Director of Worship.
+Vy serves a dual role as the Administrative Assistant to the Director of Worship as well as the Administrative Assistant to the Office of Real Estate and Finance.
 She grew up in the Parochial school system attending St. Pius X in Norfolk and Catholic HIgh in Virginia Beach; and finally graduating summa cum laude with a BS in Business Administration from Old Dominion University with a concentration in Management.

 A "Jane of all trades", Vy has a creative flair in design work.
-She's a graphic designer and a photographer, which comes in handy in her duties with the Office of Worship and at Immaculate Conception Catholic Church.
-At ICC, Vy also participates in working with the Youth Group, heads up Parish Life, Photography, and Reception ministries.
-Outside of the parish, Vy is active in the community with the Junior League of Hampton Roads.
+She's a graphic designer and a photographer, which comes in handy in her duties with the Office of Worship.
+At her home parish, Immaculate Conception Catholic in Hampton, Vy also participates in working with the Youth Group, heads up Parish Life, Photography.
+Outside of the parish and Diocesan work, Vy is active in the community with the Junior League of Hampton Roads.
 She lives in Hampton with her husband, Tommy and their dog, Marley.